fishsciences/artemis_methods/intro/package_description.md

     quantification of the amount of uncertainty attributable to uncertainty in the effect sizes vs. lab procedure.*

-In `artemis`, the model is specified using a model formula, similar to the `lm()` or `lmer()` functions.
+In `artemis`, the model is specified using an R model formula, similar to the `lm()` or `lmer()` functions.
 This model formula is used to construct the model on $log[eDNA]$.
 The functions in `artemis` generalize to any eDNA survey data containing Cq values associated with a standard curve for the target species.